nicksstapleton/blog/_posts/2022-10-12-logos-10-review-live-in-the-word.md

 ---
-title: 'Logos 10 Review: Live in the Word'
+title: 'Logos 10 Review: Is It Worth it?'
 excerpt: Some Logos updates feel like a refinement.
 Others feel like a leap forward.
   Logos 10 is both.
 tags: